-Can you insure a car with no deposit?
+Can you insure a car with no down payment?
 Can you get car insurance with a small sum in advance, and monthly repayments?

 Buying any insurance policy without at least paying something towards it isn't legal.
 A policy involves a contract between you and the insurer, and for that to be effective, there needs to be a 'consideration'; in other words you need to lay some money down.
 This can be paid by a credit card, however, so the cash won't actually leave your bank account for some time.
 There are a number of price comparison sites which allow you to compare advance payments and monthly premium charges too, so you may save some money by comparing quotes.

 How much money would I have to put down?

 We've carried out some research by making 100 price comparisons for different motorists, using several different price comparison engines, and as you can see the required sums varied considerably.